giznoise/Arduino-ESP8266-RGB-Web-Server/README.md

 1) Additional operation mode that allows the user to set a 'sunrise' wake-up alarm.
 The lamp will switch on at a certain time at zero brightness and then gradually get brighter and brighter over a user definable period of time.
 The color setting should also be user definable.
 Perhaps implementing an internet time look up to update an on-board clock.

-2) Test all this on a standard ESP8266-12F (around $5) rather than using the 'Sparkfun ESP8266 Thing'. - Done, it works Ok.
+2) Test all this on a standard ESP8266-12F (around $5) rather than using the 'Sparkfun ESP8266 Thing'. - UPDATE: Done, it works Ok.

 3) Allow the user to set the transition time (via the html menu system), between colors for the color fade mode and rainbow mode.

-4) Add more modes - Candle (Neo Candle), Strobe, Disco, Breathing
+4) Add more modes - Candle (Neo Candle), Strobe, Disco, Breathing - UPDATE: Candle mode completed.
+Brightness and Colour set mode do not function when in candle mode because colour and brightness level are fundamental parts of the candle effect.

 5) Start the RGB Lamp in AP Mode first so that a user can connect directly and determine the I.P.
 Address it occupies on the local network.
 Maybe give 20 seconds for an incoming AP connection, then switch to server mode / normal operation.